ThisNoobPlays/Roblox-StinkBomb/README.md

 - Handle is an RBXM file so you can edit it in Roblox Studio and save it again
 - You do not need to edit the remoteEvents because they are just remoteEvents there as a placeholder

-3. Make a pull request
+3. Make a pull request with an exported RBXM file and I will review.

 If you want to convert the repository format to a Roblox object, follow these steps:
 1. Make a new tool called "StinkBomb"